 Joe Torre is gone.

 Joe Torre is not the problem with the Yankees.
-The Yankees are the problem with the Yankees.
+The Yankees organization is the problem with the Yankees.

-I’m bitter right now about this but I feel in my gut this is the wrong move, though I’m glad it was ultimately Joe’s decision.
-My co-worker Frank said to me the other day that though he hates the Yankees, he loves Joe Torre.
-Joe really is the best and he’s an all around class act, Frank said it well: He deserves to work for an organization that really appreciates him.
+I recognize I am bitter right now about this, but I know in my gut that this is the wrong move.
+Ultimately, though, I’m glad it was Joe’s decision.
+My co-worker Frank said to me the other day that although he hates the Yankees, he loves Joe Torre.
+Joe is really the best, and he’s an all-around class act.
+Frank said it well: He deserves to work for an organization that appreciates him.

-I’m a Yankee fan for life, but today is a sad day and one where I really am at odds with the team I love so much.
+I will be a Yankee fan for life, but today is a sad day.
+And one where I am at odds with the team I love so much.

 Good luck Joe.
 Go win another ring.